What is a basal cell carcinoma?

 Skin of colour is a subjective term referring to natural skin pigmentation ‘darker’ than white (ie, brown or black skin).
 When compared against a graded assessment of skin colour types such as the Fitzpatrick scale, ‘skin of colour’ may refer to skin classified as type IV or higher .
 In some contexts, ‘skin of colour’ is also used to describe the skin type of a non-white ethnic group including those of African, Asian, South American, Pacific Island, Maori, Middle Eastern, and Hispanic descent .
 See ethnic dermatology.

 Basal cell carcinomas (BCC) are among the most commonly diagnosed cancers worldwide and accounts for 65–75% of skin cancers .
 It is the most common form of skin cancer seen in Caucasians, Asians, and Hispanics, and the second most common form of skin cancer seen in African Americans and Asian Indians .

 Reported incidence rates of BCC vary across different studies and periods, although the BCC incidence rates per 100,000 population across the last 50 years include:

 - 0.7–1.4 in Asian Indians

 - 6 in New Zealand Maori (for non-melanoma skin cancers in general) [2–4].

-Global incidence rates of BCC are increasing, and this trend is significantly more prominent in white skinned people, particularly in older age groups and in women [5,7].
-Most diagnoses occur at over 50 years of age and peak at around 70–80 years of age in both men and women, regardless of skin colour .
+The incidence rates of BCC globally are increasing, and this trend is significantly more prominent in white-skinned people, particularly in older age groups and in women [5,6].
+Most diagnoses of BCC occur at over 50 years of age and peak at around 70–80 years of age in both men and women, regardless of skin colour .

 - Previous BCC or other skin cancers (squamous cell carcinoma, melanoma)